sirkapil/nehu/pages/date.md

 + I'm good listener.
 So, yeah I'll listen to your nonstop talks without getting bored. 😜
 + I'm very sensitive and caring kind of personality.
 You can expect random calls 📞 just to know if you're fine.
 + I'm humble and down to earth fellow. ☺
 + I'm possessive , very possessive.
 I may not like your best friend.
 He may be sweet for you.
-But, i may not like him.
+But, i may not like him at all.
 + I'm stubborn but i can be convinced easily with sweet hugs 🤗😍
 + I'm frank in expressing my feelings.
 I don't hide emotions and I can tell you exactly what is brewing inside me.
 + I forgive soon and forget very soon ☺